hkrds1996/csci455/README.md

 # csci455
 <font size = 5> Code for  USC csci455 </font>

 This project contains all the programs in CSCi455 course.
 All the programs are programs for newbie but practice is the best teacher.
 CSCI 455 is a good course for someone who want to be a programmer.
-The programs contain JAVA and C++(lab12, lab13 and PA5).
+The programs contain JAVA and C++(lab12, lab13 and PA5). <font color= red>(the PA1 is a trash)</font>

 * *PA\** are the course assignments.
 * *lab\** are the labs done in lab classes.